denten-books/plain-text/main.md

 texts become both more fluid and more portable.
 Plainly put, the barriers to copying, sharing, exchanging, editing, remixing, and disseminating texts are reduced to a minimum.

+[^ln3-illusion]: See for example @kirschenbaum_mechanisms_2012, 135: "Computers
+are unique in the history of writing technologies in that they present a premeditated material environment built and engineered to propagate an illusion of immateriality."

+[^ln3-mechanisms]: In this approach I build on the work by @galloway_protocol_2006;
+@conti_visual_2008; and @kirschenbaum_mechanisms_2012.

 ### 3.6 Literary Device as Machine, Gadget, Appliance